 The Planning Commission may act as the Board of Zoning Appeals and grant Zoning variances in accordance with the variance provisions in the Zoning Code.

 If you are considering a rezoning application, you should call to schedule a pre-application conference with staff from the Zoning Section.
 At this conference staff will discuss your plans to determine the most appropriate request and to determine if any other zoning actions will be required (i.e., site plan review, special condition use permit).
 Also, for a fee, staff will review the consent petition requirements, prepare a parcel map delineating all parcels within 100 feet of the property to be rezoned and generate a corresponding ownership listing from Ramsey County taxation records (a private title company can also provide this information).
 For more information on the rezoning process please refer to the Saint Paul Rezoning Tip Sheet.
 You must submit an application that includes the following:

-- A completed Petition to Amend the Zoning Code Application Form, including any maps, plans or other information to substantiate the case
+- A completed Petition to Amend the Zoning Code Application Form for One Owner and Application Form for Two Owners, including any maps, plans or other information to substantiate the case

 - If rezoning from residential to commercial or industrial, the completed Zoning Consent Petition Form from adjoining property owners, the Affidavit of a Petitioner for a Rezoning, and a Notarized Affidavit signed by the individual circulating the petition are needed.
 The Zoning Section will hold the petition for seven working days.
 After that time, staff will check the petition to determine if it is valid.
 If the petition is found to be insufficient, it will be returned with a letter stating the reasons.
 If it is valid, the application will be processed.